 If you are worried that you will have to re-take both parts then let me put your mind at ease.

 If you pass one part of the CMA exam before the changes you are NOT required to repeat that exam part.
 You will only have to take the second part that contains the new 2020 material.
 So, if you take and pass Part 1 in 2019 then you are only responsible for learning the new material for Part 2 in 2020.

 Apart from not having to learn new material, another fantastic reason to tackle the CMA exam in 2019 is that you will have your CMA certification that much faster.

 Right now is the perfect time to be adding this designation to your resume because we are in high demand and your earning potential is much greater as a CMA than your non-certified peers.

 Personally, I am excited for these new changes to the CMA exam because it represents our evolution in the finance and accounting industry.
-If, however, you are still feeling a little overwhelmed and looking for guidance, be sure to check out CMA Exam Academy to help you prepare for the exam.
+If, however, you are still feeling a little overwhelmed and looking for guidance, be sure to check out the CMA Exam Academy’s coaching course to help you prepare for the exam.